pharaox/carnalitas_sex/README.md

 There are however some differences in how this interaction works in this mod, aiming at better realism and immersion:

 * You can only make love to someone who is currently at the same location as you.
 If you are traveling or leading an army, your options might be limited.
 This is enabled by default, but can be disabled via the *Sex Requires Same Location* game rule.
+* If the partner is not at the same location and the above game rule is enabled, you can start travel to their location and have sex upon arrival.
 * You lose the usual amount of stress (15 before modifiers) from the interaction itself only if the *Arousal Causes Stress* Carnalitas game rule is enabled, for a better game balance.
 * You may lose (or gain) additional [stress](#stress-impact) depending on your traits and faith.
 * The target may similarly lose (or gain) additional stress, depending on their traits and faith.